 top of page

-Dorothy Liebes | 5.
+Dorothy Liebes | 1.
+A Rough start

-Dorothy Liebes | 4.
+Dorothy Liebes | 2.
+Elsie De Wolfe II

 Dorothy Liebes | 3.
+No Greasy Grind

 Liebes assumed she would attend the University of California at Berkeley right after high school, but her father’s unsuccessful hops growing venture meant postponing her dream.
 The free tuition offered at San Jose Normal School (now San José State University) allowed Liebes to get a teaching certificate, an “anchor to windward,” as her parents called it.
 She became president of the senior class and active in several clubs.
 In 1918, Liebes got her first job as an 8th grade tea

-Dorothy Liebes | 1.
+Dorothy Liebes | 4.
+Comeuppances

 Intrinsic Beauty